Classifying Hopf algebras of a given dimension: Preliminaries

 \begin{remark} By \cite{LR2}, with the assumptions above, a Hopf algebra is semisimple if and only if it is cosemisimple if and only if $S^2$, the square of the antipode, is the identity.
 Thus if $L$,$K$ are semisimple sub-Hopf algebras of a Hopf algebra $H$, then $\langle L,K \rangle$, the sub-Hopf algebra of $H$ generated by $L$ and $K$ is semisimple since $S_H^2$ is the identity on $L$ and on $K$. \end{remark}

 For $H$ a Hopf algebra over $\Bbbk$ then $\com$, $\e$, $S$ denote respectively the comultiplication, the counit and the antipode; $\GH$ denotes the group of grouplike elements of $H$; $H_{0}$ denotes the coradical; $(H_n)_{n \in \N}$ denotes the coradical filtration of $H$ and $L_h$ (resp. $R_h$) is the left (resp. right) multiplication in $H$ by $h$.
+We say that $H$ is \textit{pointed} if $H_{0} = \Bbbk G(H)$.

 The set of $(h,g)${\it -primitives} (with $h,g\in\GH$) and set of {\it skew-primitives} of $H$ are:

 We say that $x\in \Bbbk(h-g)$ is a {\it trivial} skew-primitive; a skew-primitive not contained in $\Bbbk G(H)$ is \textit{ nontrivial}.